elcarrillo/StrucPy/README.md

 # **StructPy**

 StructPy is a Python-based command-line tool designed for academics and scientists to manage data projects effectively.
-It simplifies workflows by creating structured project directories, generating timestamped filenames, validating datasets, and backing up projects seamlessly.
+It simplifies workflows by creating structured project directories, generating timestamped filenames, validating datasets, and seamlessly backing up projects.

 ---